krishnan-Rama/transFlow/README.md

 2. Add the RNA-seq fastq reads ({_1,_2,_R1,_R2}.fastq.gz format) in the `raw_data` directory.

-3. Change module versions (if applicable) for singualrity and nextflow (prerequisites) in `run_nextflow.sh` script accordingly as available on your HPC cluster, if necessary.
+3. Change module versions (if applicable) for singularity and nextflow (prerequisites) in `run_nextflow.sh` script accordingly as available on your HPC cluster, if necessary.

 4. Run the pipeline by executing the command `./deploy.sh`

-5. The prompt will ask you to type the preferred/available HPC partion name to submit the job, simply type the name.
+6. The prompt will ask you to type the preferred/available HPC partition name to submit the job; simply type the name.

 ### Workflow Diagram
 ![workflow](https://github.com/krishnan-Rama/transpipeline_containerised/assets/104147619/892ae381-69b3-45e8-a485-ccd50cf1794a)